balena-labs-projects/balena-cam/README.md

 - **Edge** (only mjpeg stream)

 ## Installation Note
-If your device is a Raspberry Pi One, Zero or ZeroW please use the [pizerow](https://github.com/balena-io-playground/balena-cam/tree/pizerow) branch of this project.
+If your device is a Raspberry Pi One, Zero or ZeroW please use [this](https://github.com/balena-io-playground/balena-cam/tree/pizero-armv6) branch of this project.

 ## License